Wonchan-Kim/Obsidian_CS/School/CMPT403/ASGN2.md

 <h2>Q2</h2>
 ![[Pasted image 20250925144031.png]]
 ![[Pasted image 20250925144137.png]]
 with gdb debugger, it is possible to get the function address.
+Need to overflow the buffer with the address of target_function.